MockingbirdME/Flax_RPG/documentation/08 - Money & Equipment/markdown.md

     - *two-handed*
         - Base Damage: 5
         - Max Body Damage Bonus: +4
-        - Two-Handed: designed to be wielded two-handed, a character attempting to wield it one handed gains two levels of disadvantage to all attacks made with it, does not benefit from any defense bonuses from it, reduces both its base damage and its max body damage bonus by 2.
+        - Two-Handed: designed to be wielded two-handed, a character attempting to wield it one handed gains two penalty dice to all attacks made with it, does not benefit from any defense bonuses from it, reduces both its base damage and its max body damage bonus by 2.
 **Type, Melee:** a melee weapon's type dictates its specific rules, if a weapon has multiple types the character chooses which type they are using each time they make an attack with it.
     - *axe*
         - Damage Type: penetrating